-HOW IS ATTAINMENT OF THE STATE 1-HOUR OZONE STANDARD DETERMINED?
+HOW IS ATTAINMENT OF THE STATE OZONE STANDARD DETERMINED?

-Attainment of the state 1-hour ozone standard is determined using a statistical model developed by the ARB that excludes extreme concentration events, which are not expected to occur more frequently than once per year.
+Attainment of the state ozone standard is determined using а statistical model developed by the ARB that excludes extreme concentration events, which are not expected to occur more frequently than once per year.
 This statistical concentration is commonly referred to as the Expected Peak Day Concentration (EPDC).
-An area is considered to be in attainment of the state 1-hour ozone standard if all monitoring stations have ozone concentrations less than 0.09 ppm, after excluding those days with concentrations identified as extreme events.
+An area is considered to be in attainment of the state 1-hour and state 8-hour ozone standards if all monitoring stations have ozone concentrations less than 0.09 ppm, and 0.070 ppm, respectively, after excluding those days with concentrations identified as extreme events.